7 min read

 1. Monitor Your Blood Pressure at Home

-The most effective way to manage white coat syndrome is to track your blood pressure at home.
+The most effective way to manage white coat hypertension is to track your blood pressure at home.
 Use a validated monitor and measure at the same times each day—typically morning and evening.
 This gives you and your doctor accurate data about your true blood pressure levels.
+Keep a blood pressure log to track all your readings in one place.

 2. Practice Relaxation Before Your Appointment